jrvlima/resume/README.md

 ## Summary

-As an Automation Architect at Lemongrass, I specialize in streamlining SAP deployments across AWS, Azure, and GCP, focusing on cloud and DevOps automation.
-My journey in technology spans over 15 years, including experience as an independent consultant and key roles in organizations like Virtual Clarity, YML Media, and Radical Imaging.
-Throughout my career, I've worked on diverse projects across finance, healthcare, and e-commerce, enabling successful digital transformations and innovative cloud solutions for various clients.

-My expertise lies in DevOps, infrastructure automation, and fullstack engineering.
-I'm passionate about implementing efficient CI/ CD pipelines, managing cloud infrastructure, and delivering reliable, scalable solutions.
-My Computer Science foundation and additional Software Engineering and Architecture studies empower me to tackle complex technical challenges with a structured and strategic approach.

-I'm continuously expanding my knowledge and skill set through hands-on work, certifications, and labs.
-Whether building a POC or advising on best practices, I thrive in environments where I can solve technical problems and drive impactful change.
+With over 20 years of experience in technology, I specialize in automating and optimizing cloud infrastructure, DevOps, and software delivery.
+My expertise spans cloud platforms like AWS, Azure, and GCP, where I design and implement scalable, efficient, and secure solutions tailored to business needs.

+I help companies streamline operations, accelerate deployments, and enhance system reliability by leveraging infrastructure automation, CI/CD best practices, and cloud-native architectures.
+My background in fullstack engineering, distributed systems, and digital transformation enables me to bridge the gap between development and infrastructure, ensuring seamless integration and optimized performance.

+Beyond hands-on implementation, I bring a strategic mindset, continuously aligning technology with business goals to drive efficiency and innovation.
+Whether building a proof of concept, leading architecture discussions, or implementing automation frameworks, I thrive in solving complex challenges and delivering tangible value.
+My foundation in Computer Science, complemented by Software Engineering and Architecture studies, equips me to approach problems with a structured, forward-thinking methodology.

+I’m always learning, adapting, and pushing boundaries to create robust, future-proof solutions.
+Companies working with me gain a proactive problem-solver, a dedicated technologist, and a strategic partner committed to long-term success.

 ## Experience

-### Lemongrass Automation Architect March 2023 - Present (2 years)
+### Lemongrass Automation Architect
+March 2023 - Present (2 years)

 Automating SAP deployments in the cloud; Landing Zone automation; Azure | AWS | GCP